Allaaaaaaaa/NLP-2021summer-with-Helen/README.md

 + The 2nd feature is to correspond the user's question to the FAQ data, which means we should find the FAQ data we can use to answer the question.
 + The 3rd feature is to extract the information from the corresponding FAQ, and then reorganize the information to generate our answer corresponing to user's question.(NLG)

-# Multi-language word embedding
+# Cross-lingual word embedding

 For different lang, we can represent the word in different word spaces.
 Then can we generate a universe word space to contain multi-lang words together?

-Now we just need to consider Chinese and English.
+Here we just need to consider **Chinese and English**.

+One recent popular direction is **unsupervised cross-lingual word embeddings**.

+A review paper:
++ A Survey of Cross-lingual Word Embedding Models https://arxiv.org/pdf/1706.04902.pdf

+Two related unsupervised cross-lingual word embedding paper:
++ A robust self-learning method for fully unsupervised cross-lingual mappings of word embeddings https://www.aclweb.org/anthology/P18-1073.pdf
++ Word translation without parallel data https://arxiv.org/pdf/1710.04087.pdf

 # Relation between word clusters